Dipson-bot/Ishara-Setu/README.md

 ## 📘 Ishara-Setu

-Ishara-Setu is a Nepali Sign Language recognition project that includes data collection, image preprocessing, machine learning model training, and a user interface for real-time recognition.
+Ishara-Setu is a Nepali Sign Language detection and recognition project that includes data collection, image preprocessing, machine learning model training, and a user interface for real-time recognition.

 ---